Hege Storhaug: Human Rights Service

 In 2002 Storhaug co-founded and began as information director of the foundation Human Rights Service (HRS).
 She was later, in 2004 accused of having exerted undue pressure on the girls she had worked with for her documentaries.
 Among those who have praised Storhaug and HRS's work is Ayaan Hirsi Ali, who in the first article she published as a fellow of the American Enterprise Institute wrote that while most non-governmental organizations in Europe "are embarrassingly silent" on the struggle for human rights for Muslim women and girls, "there is one in Norway that pays attention, Human Rights Service, run by a brave, determined woman, Hege Storhaug."

-Storhaug's 2006 book Men størst av alt er friheten (later But the Greatest of These Is Freedom), was praised by some critics and won the Southern Norway's Literary Prize.
+Storhaug's 2006 book Men størst av alt er friheten (later translated to English as But the Greatest of These Is Freedom), was praised by some critics and won the Southern Norway's Literary Prize.
 However, only a total of 929 votes were cast, and there were five books nominated for the prize.
 A high-profile participant in media debates about forced marriage, honor killing, genital mutilation, Islam, and questions relating to the cultural impact and economic sustainability of large-scale immigration, her research and outspokenness led her to become increasingly more controversial.

 In 2007 Storhaug was assaulted outside her own home and beaten bloody and unconscious with blows to the head by an unknown assailant.
 She did not go public with the story until 2010, initially wanting to keep it private and fearing it could scare likeminded activists, until changing her mind after an attack against Danish cartoonist Kurt Westergaard.

-Her book Islam, den 11. landeplage (later Islam: Europe Invaded.
+Her book Islam, den 11. landeplage (later translated to English as Islam: Europe Invaded.
 America Warned) became one of Norway's biggest bestsellers during the autumn of 2015, selling 20,000 copies in its first month with several new editions issued, despite being self-published and gaining little to none initial mainstream media coverage.
 The same year she led online voting for the "Name of the Year" award of newspaper Verdens Gang by a wide margin, but fell short of winning the award following a final selective opinion poll.
 Some including Gunnar Stavrum and Kjetil Rolness criticised the selection process of the newspaper, particularly that the final results were not publicly disclosed and a less favourable presentation of Storhaug in the poll.
 By February 2016 the book had sold nearly 50,000 copies in Norway.

 Social anthropologist Sindre Bangstad has described Storhaug as a leading Islamophobic and far-right voice in Norway.
-Anti-racist activist Tor Bach has accused Storhaug of promoting conspiracy theories against Muslims.
-Although Storhaug has officially distanced herself from the Eurabia theory since 2011, her 2015 book has been seen to use "any number of far-right and counter-jihadist sources", including Eurabia author Bat Ye'or, while her use of an underlying notion of a conspiracy with "liberal elites" is "of course a variant of the 'Eurabia' thesis".
+Although Storhaug has officially distanced herself from the Eurabia theory since 2011, her 2015 book has according to Bangstad been seen to use "any number of far-right and counter-jihadist sources", including Eurabia author Bat Ye'or, while her use of an underlying notion of a conspiracy with "liberal elites" is "of course a variant of the 'Eurabia' thesis".